Church of the Brethren

 Nathan Hollenberg of Broadway, Va., is serving as the Program and Arrangements Committee liaison to the worship team, which also includes Founa Augustin Badet of Delray Beach, Fla.; Calvin Park of Knoxville, Md.; and Amber Harris of Winston-Salem, N.C.
 The music coordinator is Seth Crissman of Harrisonburg, Va.; choir director is Julie Richard of Finksburg, Md.; and pianist is Jocelyn Watkins of East Peoria, Ill.
 The organist is Robin Risser Mundey of Frederick, Md., and the children’s choir director is Stephanie Rappatta of Elkhart, Ind.

-All Conregations are encouraged to send delegates for which they are eligible.
+All congregations are encouraged to send delegates for which they are eligible.
 Congregations of up to 200 members receive one delegate, with an additional delegate for every 200 members or portion thereof beyond that.
 Our own Leonard and Vicki Matheny (Peoria First) head up on-site registration.

 Two hotel options, the Amway Grand Plaza and the Courtyard Grand Rapids Downtown, will be available for $119 plus tax (total of $136.90) per night with complimentary self-parking and in-room WiFi.
-Housing reservations also open to the public March 1.
+Housing reservations also opened to the public March 1.
 For more information, visit https://www.brethren.org/ac2024.

 • DISTRICT YOUTUBE CHANNEL